NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 A Hardhat 3 plugin is a TypeScript object with the `HardhatPlugin` type.
 It can be defined in any `.ts` file, but it's usually defined in the `index.ts` file of the plugin's package, and exported as `default`.

-Importing it shouldn't generate any side effect at runtime, nor import anything other than Hardhat and the plugin's [Type Extensions](./type-extensions.md).
-All the actual behavior is in separate files that are loaded dynamically.
+Importing it shouldn't generate any side effects at runtime or import anything other than Hardhat and the plugin's [Type Extensions](./type-extensions.md).
+All the actual behavior must be in separate files that are loaded dynamically.

 For example, the `index.ts` file of the [Hardhat 3 plugin template](https://github.com/NomicFoundation/hardhat3-plugin-template/blob/tutorial/packages/plugin/src/index.ts) looks like this: